-If the licensed athletic trainers and medical staff review a student athlete's medical history of head injuries and concussion and determine the student athlete will not be allowed to participate because of previous injuries, the student athlete and their parents/guardians/caregivers and the team coach will be notified.
-If the licensed athletic trainers and medical staff review a student athlete's medical history of head injuries and concussion and determine the student athlete only will be allowed to participate under specific conditions or modifications, then the student athlete and their parents/guardians/caregivers and the team coach will be notified.
+If the licensed athletic trainers and medical staff review a student athlete's medical history of head injuries and concussion and determine the student athlete will not be allowed to participate because of previous injuries, the student athlete and his/her parents/guardians and the team coach will be notified.
+If the licensed athletic trainers and medical staff review a student athlete's medical history of head injuries and concussion and determine the student athlete only will be allowed to participate under specific conditions or modifications, then the student athlete and his/her parents/guardians and the team coach will be notified.

-Additionally, all Report of Head Injury Forms that are received during a sports season will be promptly reviewed by the licensed athletic trainer and the school nurse.
+Additionally, all Report of Head Injury Forms that are received during a sports season will be promptly reviewed by the licensed -athletic trainer and the school nurse.